AdiPathak97/AdiPathak97/README.md

 ## 🚀 About Me

 - 🔭 I'm currently working as a software consultant, helping build awesome web applications for small and medium scale businesses.
 - 🌐 I am a FOSS enthusiast!
-Freen and Open Source Software appeals to my optimistic side where we can collectively reap the benefits of our labour.
+Free and Open Source Software appeals to my optimistic side where we can collectively reap the benefits of our labour.

 ## Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=angular,react,vite,nodejs,mongodb,git,js,html,css,py,php,docker,linux)](https://skillicons.dev)